0foo/study_notes/rhcsa-summary/topics/filesystem.md

-### Do I need to do the following?
+###
-* When using the emergency shell to address file-system issues, do not forget to run systemctl daemon-reload after editing /etc/fstab.
-Without this reload, systemd may continue using the old version.
+* do not forget to run systemctl daemon-reload after editing /etc/fstab.
-* why won't mount -a work?
-* experiment if this is wrong in the manual